FloridaMan7588/waterfox-flatpak/README.md

 # Forked from xhorak/firefox-devedition-flatpak
 This repository is forked from the now dead xhorak/firefox-devedition-flatpak as a means to create structure for this project.
 Since Waterfox is not too far differing from it's parent, Firefox, than this is the perfect framework to work with.
 I currently have no experience with Flatpak so this will hopefully help me understand it better, and make something useful at the same time.
 I will place my README below the original, if you would like to read the original, click the dropdown below.
+As you can see by all of my edits to this repository, I'm not too good with git, so please don't mind any bizarre commits.

 <details>
 <summary>Original README.md</summary>